broadinstitute/firecloud-ui/README.md

 docker build -f Dockerfile-tests -t automation .
 ```

 Then run the run-tests script with the newly created image.
+Sometimes using 4 instances is too many and will cause the docker to crash.
+If this happens use 2 or 3 instances.
 This script will render the `application.conf` and `firecloud-account.pem` from vault to be used by the test container.
 Note that if you are running outside of docker you will need to generate these files manually.
 ```
 cd automation/docker
 ./run-tests.sh 4 qa <ip of FiaB> automation $(cat ~/.vault-token)
 ```

 ### Running locally

 If you have a FiaB running and its IP configured in your `/etc/hosts`, you can run tests locally and watch them execute in a browser.

 #### Set Up